pircle/logs/Kalkal_Change_Log.md

 # KalKal Change Log

+## 📅 2024-03-17
+### 🔹 Fixes & Improvements:
+- ✅ **Fixed:** Input field styling regression by adding background color to form inputs
+- ✅ **Enhanced:** Form input styling consistency across all pages and components
+- ✅ **Updated:** The `.form-input` class in globals.css to include proper background styling
+- ✅ **Added:** Background color to the base `input` element style for consistent appearance
+- ✅ **Ensured:** Consistent styling for all form elements throughout the application

+### 📄 Files Affected:
+- `src/app/globals.css` - Updated the `.form-input` class to include `bg-white` for proper background styling
+- `src/app/globals.css` - Added background color to the base `input` element style
+- `docs/Kalkal_Change_Log.md` - Updated with details of the changes

+### ✓ Verification Steps:
+1. Confirmed that input fields now display with proper white background across all forms
+2. Verified that the styling is consistent between EventForm, LoginForm, and SignupForm components
+3. Ensured that the fix does not introduce any new styling issues or regressions
+4. Checked that the form input styling matches the design specifications

+## 📅 2024-03-16
+### 🔹 Documentation & Process Improvements:
+- ✅ **Enhanced:** Change Log documentation process with clearer guidelines for entries
+- ✅ **Updated:** Change Log format to ensure consistent documentation of all modifications
+- ✅ **Improved:** Process for tracking changes to prevent sensitive data exposure
+- ✅ **Added:** Verification steps to ensure all changes align with project requirements
+- ✅ **Established:** Better coordination between requirements and implementation documentation

+### 📄 Files Affected:
+- `docs/Kalkal_Change_Log.md` - Updated format and added new entry
+- `docs/Kalkal_Requirements.md` - Referenced for alignment with project requirements

+### ✓ Verification Steps:
+1. Confirmed that the Change Log format follows the specified structure with date, description, and categorization
+2. Verified that no sensitive information (API keys, credentials, user data) is included in the log
+3. Ensured that all documented changes align with the requirements in `Kalkal_Requirements.md`
+4. Checked that the Change Log provides sufficient detail for tracking project evolution

 ## 📅 2024-03-15
 ### 🔹 Fixes & Improvements:
 - ✅ **Consolidated:** Firebase configuration management by centralizing the `getFirebaseConfig` function in `firebaseConfig.ts`